 The owner, born in the Philippines, is super nice, with Personality Plus.
 It's no wonder this restaurant is popular.
 (We arrived early on a Friday evening and got a table immediately, but later in the evening the place was full with a few people waiting.)

 Our dinner for two, with two appetizers, two entrees and two 33 beers each came to just $52 before tip.
 Very reasonable and well worth the money.
-It's almost a half hour drive for us to go to Wild Ginger, but we'll make the trek frequently.
-This is fine little place, and I highly recommend it.

-The Admiral 400 Haywood Rd.
-West Asheville, 828-252-2541, www.theadmiralnc.com; Eclectic, dinner daily Expensive
+The Admiral 400 Haywood Rd., West Asheville, 828-252-2541, www.theadmiralnc.com; Eclectic, dinner daily Expensive

 BimBeriBon 697 Haywood Rd., West Asheville, 828-505-0328, www.bimberibon.com; Asian-Mediterranean Fusion; breakfast, lunch and dinner Mon.-Sat, breakfast/brunch Sun.
 Moderate

-Biscuit Head 733 Haywood Rd., West Asheville, 828-333-5145, www.biscuitheads.com, Breakfast, breakfast and lunch Tue.-Sun.
+Biscuit Head 733 Haywood Rd., West Asheville, 828-333-5145, www.biscuitheads.com; Southern, breakfast and lunch Tue.-Sun.
+Inexpensive

 Harbor Inn Seafood 800 Brevard Rd., West Asheville, 828-665-9940, www.harborinnseafood.com; Seafood, lunch and dinner Tue.-Sun., closed Mon.
 Very Inexpensive to Inexpensive

-Harywood Common 507 Haywood Rd., West Asheville, 828-575-2543, www.haywoodcommon.com.
-Southern contemporary/farm-to-table, lunch and dinner Tues.-Sat.
+Haywood Common 507 Haywood Rd., West Asheville, 828-575-2543, www.haywoodcommon.com; Southern contemporary/farm-to-table, lunch and dinner Tues.-Sat.
+Moderate

 Although most items are priced reasonably, the starters and drinks add up, and we ended up spending $95 for two including tax and tip, for two starters, two sandwiches, two cocktails and two draft beers.